voidabhi/accounts/README.md

 Contribute
 ========

-Feel free to send a pull request to add new features!
+Feel free to send a pull requests to add new features!

 License
 =======